dictadata/storage-tracts/README.md

   tractName
     The tract to follow in the configuration file.
-    Default tractName is the command name.
+    Default tractName is the action name.
 ```

 ## Tracts Configuration File